Sustainability

 7.2.2.2 Development of and compliance with binding commitments

-On the basis of indications from the preceding certification audit and in the internal audit, however, we are currently able to assume that we are satisfying all legal requirements.
+On the basis of indications from the recertification audit and from the internal audit, we are currently able to assume that we are satisfying all legal requirements.

-The internal audits completed with all departments in January 2024 ultimately revealed a somewhat inconsistent, yet amazingly encouraging picture given the challenging situation that preceded it.
-The only conclusion that can be drawn from this is that the work carried out during 2022/23, combined with the regular environment team meetings and above all the external audit completed in 2023, had a formative, inspirational effect and thus ultimately led to many permanent improvements.
+The internal audits completed with all departments in February 2025 ultimately revealed a remarkably encouraging picture given the challenging situation that preceded it.
+The only conclusion that can be drawn from this is that the work carried out in previous years, combined with the regular environment team meetings and above all the external audits, had a formative, inspirational effect and, in the end, led to many permanent improvements.

 7.2.2.4 Sustainability management system

 Upon introduction of the sustainability management system, an accessible sustainability management handbook was compiled on a separate server for all staff, and a document system was established, which regulates and records the internal processes.
-This handbook is currently undergoing revision (latest draft: January 2024), as it has to be adapted to the new procedural situation in the Casals Forum.
+This handbook underwent extensive revision from late 2024 to March 2025, as it had to be adapted to the new procedural situation in the Casals Forum.

-Also in early 2024, we re-examined the extent to which the desired goals, measures, opportunities and risks from 2023 were implemented or achieved and used a traffic light system corresponding to the Deming Cycle method to assess this.
+Also in 2024/early 2025, we re-examined the extent to which the desired goals, measures, opportunities and risks for 2025 and 2026 can be implemented or achieved, and used a traffic light system corresponding to the Deming Cycle method to assess this.
 The first step was to create a comprehensive list of all facts and data, so that we can increasingly navigate our way based on evaluations of these.

-As a result of the relocation and construction activities, which continued into autumn/winter 2023, and specifically owing to a number of unresolved contractual situations relating to the approval and handover of the building, we were only able to compile very limited performance figures (key performance indicators) for our own new building.
-To date, it has only been possible to implement the differentiated recording and measurement system for energy and water consumption – which is rightly demanded by all environmental and sustainability standards – in a rudimentary fashion owing to the need for legal clarifications.
-We are in the process of initiating, or rather implementing, the technical foundations required for this, both with regard to the essential measurement technology that must be installed as well as the equally necessary hardware and software.
-Important targets here include internal approval of a draft measurement concept and the desired reference date for its implementation, as well as specifying a date for establishing an initial carbon accounting framework.
+As a result of construction continuing into autumn/winter 2023, and specifically owing to a number of unresolved aspects in the approval and handover of the building, we were only able to compile very limited (Scope 1) key performance indicators for our own new building.
+To date, it has initially only been possible to implement the differentiated recording and measurement system for energy and water consumption – which is rightly demanded by all environmental and sustainability standards – in a rudimentary fashion.
+Nevertheless, our Facility Management team is in the process of initiating, or rather implementing, the technical foundations required for this, both with regard to the essential measurement technology that must be installed as well as the equally necessary hardware and software.
+This will assist us in developing our carbon accounting framework.

 7.2.2.5 Sustainability curriculum

-A sustainability curriculum that was first envisaged in 2021 and compiled in 2023 will now be a contractual part of the study programmes and masterclasses from 2024 onwards.
-We have already organised a range of concerts with a link to social sustainability and continue to do so.
+A sustainability curriculum that was first envisaged in 2021 and compiled in 2023 has now been a contractual part of the study programmes and masterclasses since 2024.
+Since then, we have organised a whole range of concerts with a link to social sustainability, and continue to do so.

-By implementing the objectives outlined above, the Kronberg Academy Foundation is contributing to SDG 16: “Promote peaceful and inclusive societies for sustainable development”, since ethical guidelines have been provided and followed in all areas of the Foundation and any relevant operational activities.
+In implementing the objectives outlined above, the Kronberg Academy Foundation is contributing to calls from the United Nations Global Compact to “Promote peaceful and inclusive societies for sustainable development,” by adhering to ethical guidelines in all areas of the Foundation and any relevant operational activities.
 These take effect all along the entire value chain in our training and events operations.
-We put the pursuit of equal gender opportunities (SDG 5) into practice daily in all areas of the Foundation and our teaching.
+We put the pursuit of equal gender opportunities into daily practice in all areas of the Foundation and our teaching.

 7.3 Communications